-How will retirement effect your family?
+How will retirement impact your family?

 When we retire we are usually thinking about how the decision effects us and our spouse.
 In reality, the 30 years or so we'll spend as a retiree will also have a big impact on our children and grandchildren.

 On the other hand, younger generations often want to help Mom and Dad without knowing the costs and commitment involved before they start.
-And care giving might require skills and experience that they don't possess.
+But care giving might require skills and experience that they don't possess.

 Whether you are a retiree or the adult children of aging parents, I would like to help you create a retirement plan with contingencies that go beyond the scope of making money last throughout this period.

 - What happens if spouses can no longer care for each other?

 - How do I know that bills are being paid on time?

 - Who can take me (or my parents) to doctor appointments if I cannot do so?

 - How should I manage a cognitive or physical decline?

 - How can I juggle caring for parents while holding a job?